KiarashShayegani/Companies-Bankruptcy-mini.project/README.md

 *Bar chart comparing key metrics across all four models*

 ---
-*Special thanks to my friend Alireza Asadollahi for helping me with the comprehensive and detailed Farsi report in this mini project.*
+*Special thanks to my friend Alireza Asadollahi for helping me with the comprehensive and detailed Farsi report in this mini project.
+Make sure to check it out: [Complete Farsi Report](report-fa/report.pdf)*